Saturday, October 10, 2009

 Cypress Grill near MoPac and William Cannon Drive in Far South Austin

 Well here I am again, just when you figured that I either croaked or said to hell with trying to maintain this blog any further.
 The truth is I never go anywhere anymore unless someone wants to drive me around and today someone did, so I figured what the heck.
 I've been to this joint a few times before today and can honestly say I've never had a bad meal there, this trip was no different.
 Besides having lots of parking and being conveniently located, for me, I had a coupon good for one free entree with purchase of a second one, so my food was gratis.
 They might have given it to me for free anyway, if they knew I was a world famous blogger but I didn't want to embarrass them by pointing out their ignorance.
 I had a BM to start with and that sounds pretty nasty until you realise I'm talking about a Bloody Mary.
 It came with a pickled okra and three green olives on a plastic sword and tasted pretty damn good for $3.25.
 When the meal arrived I ordered a 16 oz.
 Mojito that set me back the same amount.
 It too was excellent.
 I took a bunch of crummy pictures because I'm out of practice, and I had waited until I had a pretty good jag on, but a few turned out sweet and the rest still tell a story.
-The video is just slightly better, so give it a view too, if you feel like it. video
+The video is just slightly better, so give it a view too, if you feel like it.

 Thursday, June 18, 2009